 - Professionalism: to produce business professionals who will have an understanding of their professional and ethical responsibilities.
 Graduateswill have an understanding of the possible social, economic, cultural and environmental impact of their business and/or technical solutions in a global and social context and will recognize that lifelong learning is essential to the ongoing process of professional and personal development.

-- be able to demonstrate a mastery of traditional and technological techniques of communicating ideas effectively and persuasively.
+- Graduates will be able to demonstrate a mastery of traditional and technological techniques of communicating ideas effectively and persuasively

-- be able to demonstrate and apply in depth knowledge as it relates to the core business courses in an integrated manner within a global environment
+- Graduates will be able to demonstrate in-depth knowledge as it relates to the core business courses in an integrated manner within a global environment

 - Graduates will be able to collaborate with a team of colleagues on diverse projects